 Part of the reason has been a shortage of actual releases that I have an interest in.
 If there is no chance i'd ever use the piece, why waste my time and that of the publisher.
 I do have one or two reviews that I might get to this weekend.
 Time will tell.

 The rest of the reason?
 I'm simply having way too much fun going thru my classic ebay purchases.
 When I get my package from Flying Buffalo full of Tunnels & Trolls goodness, watch out world!
 Heh

 Blogs of Inspiration & Erudition

-The Withered Crag custom print version for sale again - Just re-enabled the direct sales button for the custom print (classic style detached cover) version of F4 The Withered Crag, and also for F3 Many Gates of...11 months ago
+The Withered Crag custom print version for sale again - Just re-enabled the direct sales button for the custom print (classic style detached cover) version of F4 The Withered Crag, and also for F3 Many Gates of...1 year ago